-We are regularly instructed to defend more allegations of failing to provide driver information than any other offence under the Road Traffic Act.
+Because of our success rates, motorists regularly instruct us to defend more allegations of failing to provide driver information than any other offence under the Road Traffic Act.

 Section 172 of the Road Traffic Act is aimed at forcing individuals (whether they are the day-to-day keeper of the motor vehicle or the registered keeper on the V5 document) to provide the identity of the driver at the time of an alleged road traffic offence.

-This meant that the Police needed a means of forcing individuals to provide relevant driver details if they were in a position to do so.
+Because of this, the Police need a means of forcing individuals to provide relevant driver details if they are in a position to do so.

-You will simply be providing the Police with one piece of evidence specifically in relation to the identification of the driver.
+You will simply be providing the Police with one piece of evidence specifically in relation to driver identification.

 We get lots of enquiries from people who suggest that the request for driver information is against their human rights and the doctrine against self-incrimination.

-There have been many cases that have gone all the way to the European Courts in this regard and we are afraid to say that they have all failed miserably.
+Indeed, there have been many cases that have gone all the way to the European Courts in this regard.
+We are afraid to say that they have all failed miserably.

 Because this is a statutory defence, the burden will be on you to show, on the balance of probabilities (i.e. more likely than not) that you exercised reasonable diligence.

-We can help you make sure that you have done your best and suggest various methods of trying to figure out who may have been driving at the time.
+Our team can help you make sure that you have done your best.
+Additionally, we can suggest various methods of trying to figure out who may have been driving at the time.

-We will also give you advice on whether or not you are likely to succeed with a Reasonable Diligence Argument if you maintain your stance that you are unable to identify the driver and thus are incapable of nominating the driver of the vehicle at the time.
+We will also give you advice on whether or not you are likely to succeed with a Reasonable Diligence Argument.

-This section goes on to state that if you provide the information outside of the 28 days, you will still have a defence if you can show that you gave that information 'as soon as reasonably practicable thereafter'.
+Sub-section 7.b goes on to state that outside of the 28 days; You will still have a defence if you can show that you provided the information 'as soon as reasonably practicable thereafter'.

-This will normally relate to a fairly innocuous journey close to the home address where there are a number of people who are insured to drive the vehicle in question.
+This will normally relate to a fairly innocuous journey close to your home address.
+Furthermore, where there are a number of people who are insured to drive the vehicle in question.

-We are extremely successful in defending S.172 allegations and over the last 7 years we have defended 93.89 percent of those cases that we have taken on to defend.
+We are extremely successful in defending S.172 allegations.
+Over the last 7 years we have defended 92 percent of those cases that we have taken on to defend.

-We have also managed to get 80 percent of those cases withdrawn without the need for a trial by making detailed representations to the Crown Prosecution Service on behalf of our clients.
+We've also managed to get 70 percent of those cases withdrawn without the need for a trial.
+To do this, we make detailed representations to the Crown Prosecution Service on behalf of our clients.

-A lot of our clients tell us that they did actually respond to the notice and supplied the requested information and they cannot understand why the Police did not receive their response.
+A lot of our clients tell us that they did actually respond to the notice and supplied the requested information.
+As such, they cannot understand why the Police did not receive their response.

 This does not constitute a statutory defence.
-In order to try and defend yourself, if this is your argument, you will need to cast a reasonable doubt on the Prosecution's suggestion that you did not 'give' the information.
+To defend yourself, you will need to cast a reasonable doubt on the Prosecution's suggestion that you did not 'give' the information.

-If the Prosecution or the Court were to accept that you completed all of these steps, then in theory, you should be found not guilty.
+In theory, if the Court accept that you completed all of these steps, you should be found not guilty.
 You should be able to cast that reasonable doubt.

 Again, if this is your argument/defence then we need to talk to you.
 We can explain the argument in more detail and go through the facts of your case in order to give you more specific advice.

-If your response is that you do not have the information as to who was driving, then the Prosecution would have to prove, beyond reasonable doubt, that you did not provide the information that was in your power to give in order for you to be convicted.
+The Prosecution would then have to prove, beyond reasonable doubt, that you did not provide the information that was in your power to give in order for you to be convicted.

 Again, this is a very strong argument and we have extremely high success rates in defending people using this particular argument.

-If you have been accused of failing to nominate/provide driver information, then contact us urgently and we WILL be able to assist.
+Have you been accused of failing to nominate/provide driver information?
+Contact us urgently and we WILL be able to assist.

-The penalties for failure to provide driver information are indicated above.
+The penalties for failure to provide driver information are indicated below.

 As previously stated, S.172 is a sledgehammer of a piece of legislation.
-Schedule 2 of the Road Traffic Offenders Act 1988 states that if you are convicted of this offence, you will be liable to 6 penalty points and a fine of up to £1,000.
+Schedule 2 of the Road Traffic Offenders Act 1988 states that if you are convicted of this offence, you will be liable to;